uw-labs/microbe.js/README.md

 - `Microbe.enableErrorLog : void` - enables error logging to stdErr, will log status, message and any previous exceptions in the same format
 - `Microbe.enableAuth(Provider) : void` - enables authentication middleware, accepts a configured instance of uw-lib-auth.js/Provider
 - `Microbe.enableErrorHandler : void` - enables rendering of Errors back to the client as a {status, message} JSON string
+- `Microbe.operational : {health, about, ready}` - returns bridge to operational checks

 ## Logging